iamshirazi/CanadianElections/README.md

 * Added parliament charts for each currently available election!
 Just click the `>` button to see the seat makeup in parliament.
 * Added the 1900 election to the project!
+* Added favicons, so a maple leaf will appear for this tab in all browsers.

 ### September 2025 UPDATE:
 * Added the 1872, 1874, 1878, 1882, 1887, 1891 AND 1896 elections to the project!
 You can view them under the NEW dropdown menu.
 Just hover your mouse over the "More" button and select an election.